Southern Poverty Law Center: History

-The Southern Poverty Law Center was founded by civil rights lawyers Morris Dees and Joseph J. Levin Jr. in August 1971 as a law firm originally focused on issues such as fighting poverty, racial discrimination and the death penalty in the US.
+The Southern Poverty Law Center was founded by civil rights lawyers Morris Dees and Joseph J. Levin Jr. in August 1971 as a legal clinic originally focused on issues such as fighting poverty, racial discrimination and the death penalty in the US.
 Dees asked civil rights leader Julian Bond to serve as president, a largely honorary position; he resigned in 1979 but remained on the board of directors until his death in 2015.

 In 1979, Dees and the SPLC began filing civil lawsuits against Ku Klux Klan chapters and similar organizations for monetary damages on behalf of their victims.
 The favorable verdicts from these suits served to bankrupt the KKK and other targeted organizations.
 According to a 1996 article in The New York Times, Dees and the SPLC "have been credited with devising innovative legal ways to cripple hate groups, including seizing their assets."
-Some civil libertarians said that SPLC's tactics chill free speech and set legal precedents that could be applied against activist groups which are not hate groups.
+Some civil libertarians have said that the SPLC's tactics chill free speech and set legal precedents that could be applied against activist groups which are not hate groups.

-In 1981, the Center began its Klanwatch project to monitor the activities of the KKK.
-That project, later called Hatewatch, was later expanded to include seven other types of hate organizations.
+In 1981, the center began its Klanwatch project to monitor the activities of the KKK.
+That project, later called Hatewatch, expanded to include seven other types of hate organizations.

-In 1986, the entire legal staff of the SPLC, excluding Dees, resigned as the organization shifted from traditional civil rights work toward fighting right-wing extremism.
-In 1989, the Center unveiled its Civil Rights Memorial, which was designed by Maya Lin.
+In 1986, the entire legal staff of the SPLC, excluding Dees, resigned, as the organization shifted from traditional civil rights work toward fighting right-wing extremism.
+In 1989, the center unveiled its Civil Rights Memorial, which was designed by Maya Lin.